-Dan Wolf is a second-term Massachusetts State Senator representing the Cape and Islands District.
+Dan Wolf is a third-term Massachusetts State Senator representing the Cape and Islands District.
 He is also the Founder and Chief Executive Officer for Cape Air in Hyannis, Massachusetts.
 On November 4th, Dan was elected by the people of the Cape and Islands to serve a third term as State Senator.

 After graduating from Wesleyan University with a bachelor’s degree in political science, he then moved to Cape Cod to earn his private and commercial pilot licenses.
 He has worked as a community and union organizer in the Boston area and managed the Chatham Municipal Airport, where he also worked as a flight instructor and aircraft mechanic.